 The person who had fallen overboard and was drowning was me.
 I was perishing with no hope of deliverance and no chance of saving myself.
 But God stepped in and did for me what I could not do.
 He threw me a life ring and hauled me to safety.
 He saved me from perishing in my sin and rebellion.
 And that salvation was a gift.
 He did not have to do it.
 I had not earned it.
 I could not repay him for it.
 He freely chose to do it.

 But what role did faith play in this scenario?
 I believe faith equates to my reaching out and grabbing hold of the life ring that then hauls me to safety.
-But is that not a ‘work’?
+But is that not work on my part?
 Does that not somehow imply that I had earned, or helped to save myself?
 I do not believe so.
 No one in their right mind, after being pulled back up on the boat, would claim that they had helped to save themselves.
 All of the credit would go to the one throwing out the life ring and hauling the victim back to safety.

 God’s Gracious Gift of Salvation